Constrained Synthesis with Projected Diffusion Models: Effectiveness of PDM: A theoretical justification

 Next, we theoretically justify the use of iterative projections to guide the sample to the constrained distribution.
-The analysis assumes that the feasible region $\bm{C}$ is a convex set and that the negative log of the density function is a convex function, so that the mean of the distribution is the global optimum.
-W.l.o.g., we assume that the this mean is equal to zero.
+The analysis assumes that the feasible region $\bm{C}$ is a convex set.
+All proofs are reported in the Appendix.
 We start by defining the update step. \begin{definition} The operator $\mathcal{U}$ defines a single update step for the sampling process as,

 \end{definition} The next result establishes a convergence criteria on the proximity to the optimum, where for each time step $t$ there exists a minimum value of $i = \Bar{I}$ such that,